 - You get an antioxidant boost from the blueberries

 - You can eat it hot or cold (I prefer hot)

 - And did I mention PEANUT BUTTER?

 This is something I usually throw together on Sunday afternoons.
-I like using mason jars, because they are just perfect for individual serving sizes, and you can microwave them to heat
+I like using mason jars, because they are just perfect for individual serving sizes, and you can microwave the oatmeal right inside of them.

 Oh, and frozen blueberries work great in this, too!
 I like to keep a big bag of frozen blueberries in my freezer to throw in overnight oats, yogurt, pancakes, and muffins!